dosarf/aweson/README.rst

 >>> list(find_all(content, JP[".*"][:].name))
 ['red delicious', 'punakaneli', 'wilhelm', 'conference']

-if You are interested in fruits other than apples and pears.
+if You are interested in everything, not only apples and pears.

 Paths to items iterated